wieslawsoltes/wavtoac3encoder/README.md

 Minimum supported Linux version is Ubutnu 16.10 (using Wine 2.0).

-Command-line tools may have different hardware and software requirements.
-All tools have been tested under Windows 10 Anniversary Update.

 ## CI Builds

 [Download](https://ci.appveyor.com/project/wieslawsoltes/wavtoac3encoder/build/artifacts) bleeding edge builds from the CI server.